Image

 Pack the right kit

-First things first, what should you bring?
+What should you bring to photograph the Northern Lights?
 If you have a DSLR or mirrorless camera at home, this is the moment to let it shine.

 Pair it with a wide-angle lens and you’ll capture all those dazzling colours swirling across the Lapland sky.